Jan. 13 - Liturgical Note: The Sacramentality of Baptism

 Baptism is a sacrament (an outward, visible, material sign that confers or ratifies invisible grace).
 Now, the distinction on Sacramental Theology in the History of Western Christianity largely pivots on the exclusive usage of these two concepts (conferring vs. ratifying of grace).
 But that ambiguity is not what I wish to interrogate.

-So, even when the theory is largely avoided or redirected or, truthfully, conveniently misunderstood and obfuscated by Reformers, evangelicals still find themselves litigating the technicalities of Baptism (say, full immersion vs. sprinkling) and that tendency to litigate regarding the technicalities despite the prospect of “legalism” says something of the Catholic origins of their “Reform” (and why the Puritans fought in vain to rid themselves entirely of the Catholic inheritance).
+So, even when the theory is largely redirected towards mere symbolism, Christians of all stripes still find themselves litigating the technicalities of Baptism (say, full immersion vs. sprinkling) and that tendency to litigate regarding the technicalities despite the prospect of “legalism” says something of the historical origins of their “Reform” (and why the Puritans fought in vain to rid themselves entirely of the Catholic inheritance).
+This is because the outlines of the Sacraments as instituted by Christ are inscribed in Scripture itself which is a reference point of doctrinal authority for all Christians.
+The Catholic tradition largely pinpoints the institutionality of the Sacraments accordingly: (1) Baptism (); (2) The Eucharist (); (3) Marriage (); (4) Holy Orders (); (5) Penance/Reconciliation (); (6) Anointing of the Sick / Extreme Unction (); (7) Confirmation ().

-The Church Father St. John Chrysostom explains quite eloquently how the mystery of Christ's Baptism correlates to the Sacramentality of the Institution of Baptism:
+The Church Father St. John Chrysostom explains quite eloquently how the mystery of Christ's Baptism correlates to the Sacramentality of the Institution of Baptism as an act of institution:

 [For a full translation of the Sermon, see this link: